TedHusted/awake/awake.md/awake.md

 Phoebe: Do we have proof that Cháoxiǎn is using Omnibot technology?

 Oceanus: We do not.
-We have not acquired a sample unit yet — which brings us to the purpose of this meeting.
+We have not acquired a sample unit yet.
+Which brings us to the purpose of this meeting.

 Phoebe:  Can we buy one of the devices on the black market?

 Oceanus: No. The black market has started trading in parts that could be used to assemble worker bots.
 But trying to buy a worker bot seems to be a punchline for some Cháoxiǎn joke.
 No one takes us seriously.

-Phoebe: Meaning that you want to take a Ranger team into Cháoxiǎn and need my authorization as counsel leader to proceed?
+Phoebe: Meaning that you want to take a Ranger team into Cháoxiǎn.
+To proceed, you need my authorization as counsel leader?

 Idisi: Yes.
-We have a handheld scanner that can be used to detect Omnibot technology, but it needs to be within a meter of the device.
+We have a handheld scanner that can be used to detect Omnibot technology.
+But it needs to be within a meter of the device.

 Phoebe: Do we already have samples of Omnibot technology for testing?